arrow_back Back to Blog

 Discussion / Conclusion

-The development-test method introduced in this article is definitely not the most advanced method in this industry, nor is it suitable for most large-scale projects, and we have no intention of opposing methodologies like OSVVM / UVM / UVVM.
-However, considering all the "entry barriers" that someone starting to work with FPGAs from scratch, students, etc. will encounter, it is obvious that such a simple method will be useful and "debuggable" (in the worst case, we can open the .txt file and check if the samples are correct!).
-The benefit of simplified "quick trial" methods is actually obvious for experienced developers as well.
-When we want to quickly prototype an idea, understand how much quantization/compression losses will be when transitioning to VHDL/fixed point, etc., this is quite a quick testing ground.
+However, considering all the "entry barriers" that someone starting to work with FPGAs from scratch, students, etc., will face, it's obvious that such a simple method will be useful and "debuggable" (in the worst case, we can open and check whether the samples in the .txt file are correct!).
+In fact, the benefit of simplified "quick experiment" methods is actually clear even for experienced developers.
+When we want to quickly prototype an idea, understand how much quantization / compression loss there will be when moving to VHDL / fixed point, etc., this can be a quite fast experimentation board.

-Hope it's useful.
+Hoping it's useful.

 View on GitHub